 As voice recognition technology (VRT) becomes a part of everyday life, healthcare companies have a new role to play.
-This week, Merck announced a new program with Amazon to explore how digital tools like Alexa can support people with chronic disease.
+This week, Merck announced a new program with Amazon to explore how voice activated digital tools can support people with chronic disease.
 To get started, Merck will focus on diabetes, which currently impacts 415 million people around the world.
-As part of the program, we’re powering an open innovation challenge: Can you create Alexa skills to help people living with diabetes?
+As part of the program, we’re powering an open innovation challenge: Can you create Amazon voice-enabled solutions to improve life for those with type 2 diabetes?

 Image source: Flickr user Pierre Lecourt